Luxoft/cordentity/cordapp/README.md

 Every Indy-enabled node should run an instance of [IndyService](#Services) to managed all the operations with the Indy Ledger.

-The local private state is stored in Wallet.
+The private information such as Keys and Credentials are stored in Wallet.
 The wallet is unique for every Indy user and must be created for every instance of [IndyService](#Services).
 By default it is in the `~/.indy_client/` folder.
 Delete it manually or with a Gradle task `cleanDefaultPool` to have a clean run.

-The shared state is stored Indy Pool.
-We recommend running it as a Docker container.
+The shared information such as Shames and Credential Definitions are stored in Indy Pool.
+We recommend running it as a Docker container, locally or remotely.
 You can download a pre-build Docker image from [DockerHub](https://hub.docker.com/r/teamblockchain/indy-pool/) or use [indy-sdk](https://github.com/hyperledger/indy-sdk) to compose an image yourselves.

 #### Indy Configuration